rubymonsters/ruby-for-beginners/source/05-roadmap.md

 knowledge you'll have all the tools you need in order to play with things, read (most of) other people's code, and write your own useful things.

 There are a couple bonus chapters that you might want to skim through.
+Some of these are still waiting to find their place somewhere else in the book.
+Some will probably be marked as optional.

 Also there are some extra chapters about advanced topics, some of which are relevant to the more advanced exercises, and for the next curriculum about